 Once you get your head around this lengthy list of rules, the Punto Banco version of baccarat is one of the most enjoyable live casino games around.
 Heavily favoured with high rollers (including a certain MI6 agent), and massive in Macau, Baccarat can seem like a daunting game for beginners but behind the history, the money and the elegance lies a deceptively simple game with plenty of reasons to play.

 It is important to understand the rules of the game and probably the easiest way is by actually playing Baccarat.
-You can try baccarat online at Betfair or any of the other top online casinos to get a better feel for the game.
+You can try baccarat online at Betfair or any of the best online baccarat sites to get a better feel for the game.

 If you do decide to play in the pressure cooker of a live casino environment, it's worth considering a venue with mini or midi tables on the main floor before graduating to the glitz and glamour of the high-roller tables.
 Although there's something to be said for making a grand entrance, and being guided behind the rope for a high-stakes game.